mplewis/bluecat/README.md

 # Bluecat

-A Python-based server for printing to a cute cat printer.
+A Python-based web server for printing to a cute cat printer.

+I plan to turn this into a full-featured web-based photo booth application.

 # Usage